poppadum/dynquee/doc/Running_on_separate_device.md

 1. Optional: give Recalbox a static IP, either by [editing the Recalbox config file][recalbox-static-ip] or adding a reservation in your DHCP server

-1. Test connectivity by pinging Recalbox from your marquee machine e.g. `ping recalbox`
+1. Test connectivity by pinging Recalbox by hostname or IP address from your marquee machine:
+    ```sh
+    $ ping -c 5 recalbox
+    PING recalbox (10.0.0.70) 56(84) bytes of data.
+    64 bytes from recalbox (10.0.0.70): icmp_seq=1 ttl=64 time=5.93 ms
+    64 bytes from recalbox (10.0.0.70): icmp_seq=2 ttl=64 time=6.35 ms
+    64 bytes from recalbox (10.0.0.70): icmp_seq=3 ttl=64 time=5.43 ms
+    64 bytes from recalbox (10.0.0.70): icmp_seq=4 ttl=64 time=5.55 ms
+    64 bytes from recalbox (10.0.0.70): icmp_seq=5 ttl=64 time=6.81 ms

+    --- recalbox ping statistics ---
+    5 packets transmitted, 5 received, 0% packet loss, time 9ms
+    rtt min/avg/max/mdev = 5.426/6.011/6.808/0.520 ms

+    ```
+    If ping fails to get a reply, double-check the hostname / IP address of your Recalbox and that it's connected to your local network.

-    Make a note of the hostname or IP address of your Recalbox
+    Once ping is working, make a note of the hostname or IP address of your Recalbox.

 ### Download